-John Wiley Birch was born on March 8, 1881 at Burnsville, PA, the son of Samuel and Susan (Miner) Birch.
-He was an entrepreneur who owned his own grocery and wholesale candy business for many years in Washington, PA, and is featured with a biography in Earle R. Forrest’s 1926 History of Washington County.
+John Wiley Birch was born on March 8, 1881 at Burnsville near West Finley, Greene County, PA, the son of Samuel and Susan (Miner) Birch.
+He was an entrepreneur who owned his own grocery and wholesale candy business for many years in Washington, PA, and is featured with a biography in a History of Washington County.

 As a young man, John helped his father on the family farm in Prosperity, Greene County.
 At age 21, in about 1902, he moved to Washington and began working for the retail grocery firm of G.W.
 Warrick & Sons.
 He later joined G.W.
 Driver & Son and then was a traveling salesman for the New York Produce Co.
-After gaining substantial experience, he worked for 12 years as in a traveling sales capacity for Peerless Biscuit Company of Pittsburgh.
+After gaining substantial experience, he worked for 12 years as in a traveling sales capacity for Peerless Biscuit Company of Pittsburgh, selling cakes and crackers.

 He has greatly enlarged its scope and the house is represented by three traveling salesmen, also enjoying an extensive local trade.
 [He] also employs a deliveryman and a stenographer and is ably assisted by his son … who has charge of the stockroom.
 The firm has placed on the market a high quality of confectionary products and lists as its most valuable asset a well deserved reputation for thorough reliability and honesty.

 John also was a trustee of the Central Presbyterian Church in Washington and was a member of the local lodge of the Elks and the United Commercial Travelers.

 Mary was a member of the Daughters of the American Revolution (DAR) and the YWCA.
 Said the Washington Observer-Reporter, she "served several years as secretary of the Foreign and Home Missionary of the [Central Presbyterian] Church and had been a teacher in the primary department."

 Circa 1935, their home was on Wilmont Avenue in East Washington.